-Some folks need the ability to tailor solutions for their banking, investing and travel insurance.
-Some examples include loans, stock research, crypto trading tools and more travel insurance options.
+Some folks need the ability to tailor solutions for their banking and travel insurance.
+Some examples include loans and more travel insurance options.

 A great alternative to Revolut is Wise (review) who also offer money transfer and other banking-like services including cards for individuals and businesses.
 The difference between Revolut and Wise is that Wise has a much more straight forward offering and is known for both inexpensive transfers and their multi currency account for frequent travellers, digital nomads, freelancers, and growing global businesses.

 We recently compared Wise Vs Revolut which uncovered some surprising differences.

 When it comes to customer service, Revolut is great for what it does, but sometimes being able to speak to someone is far better.
 For example, they have travel insurance in some of their plans but what you may need is something quite specific.

 Those in Europe might also like our Revolut Vs N26 comparison.

 3. Real Speeds (Including Transfer Speed) – Uncovered

 You can get your Revolut account up and running in a matter of minutes.
 It may take 7-9 days for you to receive your card.
 You may choose express delivery if you want your card earlier.

 Revolut to Revolut transfers are instant with no fees.
 Local transfers with 3rd party banks can take 2-3 days.

 Different payment methods and the currency selected affect your transfer speed.